Black Death in the Limpopo

 I stood there in momentary shock with the only words coming out of my mouth being the 4-letter variety (which if you know me, never happens).
 I couldn’t believe that had just happened.

 I have dreamed of hunting cape buffalo with a bow in Africa since I was 12 years old, and now here I was 28 years later standing in the tall grass of the Limpopo on my dream hunt for a trophy cape buffalo with my bow in hand in complete and utter shock.
 At this point we had tried four different times to get in on this bull and had spent a grand total of 6 hours inside of 40 yards with this particular old bull without a shot.
 And now, when he finally presented a shot, it had all gone horribly wrong.

 It all happened in slow motion.
 We were laying in the tall grass letting the smaller of the two bulls feed past us at 30 yards, when the big Dugga Boy was suddenly right in front of me.
 I slowly came up to my knees, drew back and buried the pin tight on the front shoulder about to send 800 grains of silent death on its way.
 I slowly squeezed the trigger on my Scott release and felt the slightest jump from my Hoyt Carbon Spyder Turbo as it launched my arrow on its path with destiny.
-When suddenly I saw the arrow change course, that’s when I realized I just had my first shot deflect off a branch and hit the big dugga boy way back, as I found out later it did get liver, but in that moment all I could think was, “great I just shot the trophy of a lifetime in the guts.”
+When suddenly I saw the arrow change course, that’s when I realized I just had my first shot deflect off a branch and hit the big dugga boy way back, as I found out later it did get liver, but in that moment all I could think was:

 If you are looking for the best hunts in Africa, give us a call or check out our African hunts here, we work with the best PH’s and Outfitters in the world.